 As previously disclosed, we undertook initiatives in fiscal year 2023 to increase efficiency and cut costs, while still maintaining our focus on, and dedication to, the continued growth of our business.
 We made cuts and adjustments across several aspects of our business.
 During fiscal year 2023, we completed a plan to reduce our overall SG&A costs by approximately 20% including labor and various other operating costs.
-Part of this reduction included eliminating some non-revenue generating headcount, while continuing to invest in expansion of our revenue and ad sales team.
+Part of this reduction included eliminating some non-revenue generating headcount, while continuing to invest in expansion of our revenue and as less team.
+In addition, during the second quarter of fiscal year 2024, we have implemented further cost-cutting measures as discussed under "-Recent Developments" above.